 Joy Perez was born in Kinston and moved all over Eastern North Carolina with her large family of seven.
 Her heart for children began at an early age, and as she began searching for God’s calling on her life, she traveled on three mission trips to serve in a Honduran orphanage.
 It wasn’t until she started a family of her own that Joy found her calling to teach!
 She served her local Classical Conversations homeschool community for nine years in various capacities.
 Joy is now pursuing a different avenue of education, as God has directed her to serve at Hope Preparatory School.
 She and her husband of 17 years, Jose, serve faithfully in their local church, Immanuel Baptist, leading worship, opening their homes for small group Bible studies, and being available to serve as the Father leads.
 In her spare time, Joy enjoys beach days with her two girls, playing with her dog Peanut, cooking, and hanging out with her friends and family.

 Megan grew up in a small town on the coast of Virginia and is a graduate of Liberty University with a Bachelor’s degree in Teaching English as a Second Language and a minor in Spanish.
 She is passionate about advocating for children and about missions, having ministered in Honduras and taught English in Hong Kong and Rwanda.
 She has served as a valuable camp counselor at The Refuge in Ayden, NC, for three years.
 When she is not at camp or in the classroom, she enjoys volunteering at church, reading, and walking her dog.

-Anna Webster – Second Grade Teacher
+Georgia Jenkins – Second Grade Teacher

 Debbie Golden – Third Grade Teacher